Fourqui/tv/README.md

 - I also provide logos for US local networks that can be hard to find.
 In many cases I have to recreate them.

-- For a donation I can create a hard-to-find logo or skip the que for a specific country/network of your own choice and provide the logo's in high quality, pm for more info.
+- For a donation I can create a hard-to-find logo or skip the queue for a specific country/network of your own choice and provide the logo's in high quality, pm for more info.

 - The list is free for personal use.
 Please refference my work for any re-distribution.
 It's forbidden to sell the logos to 3rd party or use them in any illegitimate way.
 I do not take responsibility for what you do with the logos.